FlipperPA/ansible-ubuntu-python3-django/README.md

 exit
 ```

+### Create a Service User for Deploying Your Web Code

 We'll want to create a separate service user account with less privileges to deploy your Django project.
 I'll call this account `web_deploy`, but you can choose whatever name you like.
 The `echo` command will add your public key from your host control machine, just like it did for `ansible_deploy`.

 ```bash